You may wish to see an introductory page on this section first.

 These events explain why the interior of the church is rather bare.
 As a matter of fact its present condition is in line with the teachings of St. Bernard of Clairvaux.

 Urbisaglia, a corruption of Urbs Salvia, is the name of a very small medieval town perched on the hill above the Roman one.
 In the XIIth century it was a possession of the Dukes of Spoleto who donated part of its surrounding territory to the Cistercians to build their Abbey.
 In 1296 it was acquired by Tolentino, a town on the northern side of the River Chienti valley, which had achieved self-independency.
-It remained under the jurisdiction of Tolentino until 1566 when Pope Pius V placed it under the direct government of the Church.
+It remained under the jurisdiction of Tolentino until 1566 when Pope Pius V placed it under the direct government of the Papal State.

 Urbisaglia (left to right): main street; detail of a Renaissance portal; Town Hall with some Roman inscriptions; ancient statue from Urbs Salvia (the head is a modern addition) inside the Town Hall